prsteele/earlgrey/README.md

 # EarlDoc

+A command line script for calling into `earldoc-lib.js`.

-EarlDoc is a documentation extraction system for Javascript, or any language that uses `/* ... */` style multi-line comments.
-Given a source file, EarlDoc extracts all comments of the form `/** ... */`, removing any leading `*` forming a banner in the comment.
+EarlDoc is a documentation extraction system for Javascript, or any language that uses slash-star, star-slash multi-line comments.
+Given a source file, EarlDoc extracts all comments of the form `/** ... *_/` (with the underscore removed), removing any leading `*` forming a banner in the comment.
 That's it -- this tool doesn't apply any transformations to the extracted comments beyond stripping `*` banners.

+*Note* Throughout we use the convention of `*_/` as the ending multi-line comment delimiter to avoid terminating Javascript comments prematurely.
+You should _not_ do this in your own code, as it is not legal Javascript.

+## Usage

+    node earldoc.js < INFILE > OUTFILE

 ## Example